Schlußakkord: Plot

 At a New Year's Eve party in New York, Hanna Müller (Maria von Tasnady) is informed that her husband has been found dead in Central Park, presumably a suicide.
 The couple had left Germany because he had embezzled money.
 Meanwhile, the young son they left behind in an orphanage, Peter, is adopted by Erich Garvenberg (Willy Birgel), a famous conductor, and his wife Charlotte (Lil Dagover), who is having an affair with an astrologer, Gregor Carl-Otto.
 Hanna Müller goes to the orphanage to enquire after her son and Erich Garvenberg hires her as a nanny.
 They grow close through their love for the boy.
 Charlotte Garvenberg learns of Müller's husband's criminality and fires her.
 Müller returns to abduct her son, but Charlotte, who is being blackmailed by Carl-Otto, overdoses on morphine and dies.
-Müller administered the drug and is suspected of murder, but at the trial a maid reveals that Charlotte had said she was committing suicide.
+Müller administered the drug and is suspected of murder, but at the trial a maid reveals that Charlotte had said she was going to commit suicide.
 Hanna and Erich Garvenberg can now marry.